rainbamboooo/Traffic-Signs-Classifier-Udacity-Self-Driving-Car-Nanodegree-Term1-project2/README.md

 Preprocess the data set
 -----------------------

-I did grayscale for the data set.
-Because I think color is not an important factor on recognize the traffic signs.
+I did grayscale for the data set because I think color is not an important factor on recognizing the traffic signs.
 After doing grayscale, the input decrease from 32\*32\*3 to 32\*32\*1.
 In this way, I think I can get outputs that are more accurate.

 ![](https://github.com/rainbamboooo/Traffic-Signs-Classifier-Udacity-Self-Driving-Car-Nanodegree-Term1-project2/raw/master/2.png)